 It takes months of hardcore research to do this properly.
 Your long-time sales reps will think they know what the buyer is thinking.
 You will be surprised by what you find.
 Companies who nail this have forecasts that exceed 75% accuracy.

 Here is a tool to prevent you from getting slaughtered in your next board meeting.
-It is called The Sales Forecast BS Detector.
+It is called Sales Forecast Accuracy Assessment.
 It allows a CEO to determine how big of a problem forecasting is.
-If The Sales Forecast BS Detector reveals a problem, consider implementing the outward in process above.
+If your assessment reveals a problem, consider implementing the outward in process above.
 If the tool suggests the forecast is accurate, don’t worry about forecasting.
 It is good enough.